mmomtchev/exprtk.js/README.md

 # Usage

-ExprTk.js is only marginally faster, if faster at all, than executing the equivalent mathematical expression directly in Node.js/V8.
-Speedup when using synchronously is possible only for very large arrays.

 Its main advantage is that it allows deferring of heavy computation for asynchronous execution in a background thread - something that Node.js/V8 does not allow without the very complex mechanisms of `worker_threads`.

+Speedup is possible even when using synchronously if the arrays are sufficiently large.
+On 1MB arrays, `ExprTk.js` outperforms native JS running in V8 twice for floating point data and three times for integer data.

 It can also serve as a provider of thunks for `gdal-async` and `scijs` allowing for easy multi-threaded processing in Node.js.